coders-camp-2021-best-team/TeamUp-API/.github/ISSUE_TEMPLATE/chore.md

 name: Chore
 about: Template for issue that does not change production code
 title: chore/{scope}-description
-labels: "type: chore"
+labels: 'type: chore'
-assignees: ""
+assignees: ''
 ---

 **AC**